Trip PlannerSafety

 Safety QR

 A permanent QR code linked to your trip status.
-Leave it on your car dashboard, share it digitally, or print a wallet card.
+Leave it on your car dashboard, share it digitally, or print an A5 card.
 The QR page shows different information depending on your current trip status — minimal detail while you are okay, full trip details if you are overdue.

 Learn more about the Safety QR →